Global Wellness Guru

 • Leaves: The green leaves have a pleasantly bitter taste and are packed with vitamins and minerals.

 What’s so great about dandelion tea?
-For starters, it’s a diuretic, meaning it can help flush out excess water and toxins from your body.
+For starters, it’s a diuretic, meaning Relaxation Techniques can help flush out excess water and toxins from your body.
 It’s also been traditionally used to support liver and gallbladder function, as well as to aid digestion.
 Plus, dandelions are bursting with antioxidants like luteolin, which may have anti-inflammatory properties[1]

 To prepare dandelion tea, simply rinse your foraged parts thoroughly and steep them in hot water for 5-10 minutes.
 You can even combine the different parts for a more complex flavor profile.
 Sweeten with a touch of honey if desired, and sip away!